Tux/Release-Checklist/Checklist.md

 # Dependencies

 Every module you use is a module your release will depend on.
-If a new release of such module fails, the likelyhood of your release being unable to install increases.
+If a new release of such module fails, the likelihood of your release being unable to install increases.
 So only use modules that you need.
 Each dependency should be well-considered.